Clean Room and Classification: Summary of 4 Different Standards

 What is the meaning of clean room?

-Environment involving lower levels of contaminants, air-borne particulates, dust, bacteria, and other micro-organisms may affect the quality of the drug product when comes in contact.
+An environment involving lower levels of contaminants, air-borne particulates, dust, bacteria, and other micro-organisms may affect the quality of the drug product when it comes in contact.
+Different regulations outline these low-level requirements for healthcare facilities, including pharmaceuticals, laboratories, etc.

 What is a Class 1000 clean room?

-Class 1000 of US FED STD 209E i.e. ISO 14644-1 Class 6 represents the requirement for maximum allowable particles as 35,200 (No. of particles/m3) when the size of the particle is greater or equivalent to 0.5 microns and less than 5 microns.
+Class 1000 of US FED STD 209E i.e., ISO 14644-1 Class 6 represents the requirement for maximum allowable particles as 35,200 (No. of particles/m3) when the size of the particle is greater or equivalent to 0.5 microns and less than 5 microns.

 What is a Class 7 clean room?